divakar-yadav/Hybrid-JIT-CUDA-Graph-Optimization-for-Low-Latency-Large-Language-Model-Inference/README.md

 ---

-**🎯 Research Conclusion**: The JIT+CUDA Graph hybrid approach represents a novel and effective solution for optimizing LLM inference, achieving superior performance through the synergistic combination of static graph optimization and dynamic operation compilation.
+**Research Conclusion**: The JIT+CUDA Graph hybrid approach represents a novel and effective solution for optimizing LLM inference, achieving superior performance through the synergistic combination of static graph optimization and dynamic operation compilation.